Giving pupils the best platform for their GCSEs

 Providing pupils with pastoral support

 Pupils in the Middle School are very much part of a community.
 They are placed in a tutor group in one of six Houses.
 Each House has tutor groups from Year 9 to Year 13, providing pupils with opportunities to mix with and learn from older students within their House.
 A Head of House oversees tutor groups, providing continuity when pupils move from the Middle School to Sixth Form.
 Houses hold weekly assemblies and events, and the annual House Supper where all six Houses hold a formal dinner at a local restaurant is a highlight of the year.
-The inter-House trophy is a source of keen competition between Houses, with competitions including most sports, effort grades, and also debating and art.
+The inter-House trophy is a source of keen competition between Houses, with competitions including most sports, effort grades, debating and art.

 “The Middle School is all about pulling together.
-By liaising with parents, and working closely with pupils on an individual basis we try hard to realise their potential.
+By liaising with parents and working closely with pupils on an individual basis we try hard to realise their potential.
 Through weekly assemblies, and regular tutor time, pupils are encouraged to reflect on their role in the community of the Middle School, learn respect for others and appreciate the value of co-operation.”
 Andrew Bradshaw, Head of Middle School

 Every six weeks pupils and parents get a set of grades which gives an update of effort and attainment in all academic subjects.
 This gives an indication of likely GCSE grades.
 These grades are followed up by tutors and the Head of House who will monitor pupils’ performances against baseline data.
 Action plans are drawn up by pupils and tutors to help them focus on key targets.
 We feel that this atmosphere of positive self-reflection and aspiration is a key part of the pastoral life of the Middle School.